 Dinosaur Rocks was not just a weekend playground.
 It was a magical place that lured me into fairytale-like thoughts and daydreams.
 It taught me to let my imagination wander freely, to think grandiose thoughts, and allow myself to embrace unrestrained ideas.
 Exploring places so much bigger than yourself, ones that don’t necessarily make sense, forces youthful minds to race with possibilities.
 How many places like Dinosaur Rocks existed in the universe?

 Making mud pies in my Fisher Price kitchen taught me a lot about imagination, but it was contained within this tangible world.
 Dinosaur Rocks didn’t come in a box.
 There wasn’t an instruction book.
 Nobody else had one.
 This was our secret place, one we could use to build ideas and dreams as grand as the landscape.

-Fast forward 20 years later.
+Fast forward 20 years.
 My boyfriend and I are sitting on a rugged cement island off the coast of Uruguay.
 It is small, no more than ten feet long and just a couple feet wide.
 Pieces of washed up concrete and discarded building materials collided in a heaping and haphazard pile creating what we jokingly dubbed Ducky Island.
-Named after its familiar shape that, from the right angle and with squinted eyes, vaguely resembled the silhouette of a duck.
-Pieces of debris, scrap wood, and well-placed boards connected the islands to each other and the shore.
+Named after its familiar shape that from the right angle and with squinted eyes, vaguely resembled the silhouette of a duck.
+Pieces of debris, scrap wood, and well-placed boards connected a handful of islands to each other and to the shore.

 I don’t often create fictitious places anymore.
 The real world proves interesting enough to satisfy the wonderment I continue to accrue.
 Still, I can’t help question whether my fasciation with imaginary places came naturally, or if those childhood weekends to fairytale landscapes helped ignite the obsession.